 One of the first steps for all clinical trials is the IRB.
 You can find a link to that application here.
 And, as you complete the IRB application, there will be a question concerning the use of drugs, devices, clinics, commercial labs, etc. That question is tied to Velos, a database used to control clinical and research billing.
 Read the policy that defines the requirement for Velos enrollment here.

 Are you ready to start your clinical trial?
 Contact the Clinical Translational Research Site (CTRS).
 The CTRS offers comfortable, easily accessible locations for investigators to conduct high-quality safe research involving human subjects.

-If you need any information concerning graduate studies or postdoctoral experiences, follow the link to our OGPS, that’s the Office of Graduate and Postdoctoral Studies (OGPS).
+If you need any information concerning graduate studies, follow the link to our OGS, that’s the Office of Graduate Studies (OGS).